 Whether you’re a frequent flyer or you only get on an airplane once in a blue moon, you should be aware of all that you’re entitled to as an airline passenger.
 Knowing your airline passenger bill of rights will help you feel more at ease when something unexpected occurs at the airport or on the airplane.

 These basic airline passenger rights, or “fly rights,” cover areas such as ticket pricing, baggage issues, tickets and delayed and canceled flights.
-They’re enforced by the Department of Transportation.
+They’re enforced by the U.S. Department of Transportation.
 Get to know them and keep the knowledge handy for the next time you travel by air.

 When you pay for a flight ticket, you should know the full cost of the ticket – including government taxes and fees – as part of the DOT’s full fare advertising rule.
 You also have a right to know about all fees pertaining to baggage, meals, reservation changes, cancellations and advanced or upgraded seating before your flight.